 For some, freedom might be, as in the case of Andres Serrano, exiting a precarious life or just being able to take a daily meal, becoming part of society again.
 Others, like Zhang Huan, are looking for freedom in the nonsense of their actions.
 Other artists use violence, in a military-like way, to feel and express their freedom, as in the battle recorded by Cyprien Gaillard.

 Utopian Days approaches freedom as one of the concepts attached to utopian reflections and this in a new way.
-Removed from the filters that divide practices and build stereotypes, the goal is to show that in each living situation, a quest for freedom exists may it be situated in local, regional or global, individual or collective struggles.
+Removed from the filters that divide practices and build stereotypes, the goal is to show that a quest for freedom exists in each living situation, may it be situated in local, regional or global, individual or collective struggles.

-Utopian Days offered daily guided tours, talks, special screenings and workshops, and together with an audio guide, live streams, a video archive and video interviews with artists, hardcover catalog and more aspired to foster an exchange of ideas, both in- and outside of Korea.
+Utopian Days offered daily guided tours, talks, special screenings and workshops, and together with an audio guide, live streams, a video archive and video interviews with artists, hardcover catalog and more aspired to foster an exchange of ideas, both in and outside of Korea.

 A bilingual website allowed visitors to share their experiences and interpretations of the works directly on the page or on dedicated social network streams through #utopiandays.